-A Union column under Maj.
-Gen. Horatio Wright, consisting of the Sixth Corps and elements of the Nineteenth Corps, pursued Maj.
-Gen. Jubal Early’s army as it withdrew from the environs of Washington, D.C. in the summer of 1864.
-Early had moved down the Shenandoah Valley, beat a Union force at Monocacy, Maryland and threatened the capital with an attack on Fort Stevens.
-Wright’s force was joined by elements of Gen. George R. Crook’s command, which had accompanied Gen. David Hunter during his retreat through West Virginia.
-On July 17th, Union cavalry passed through Snickers Gap and attempted to force passage of the Shenandoah River at Snickers Ford, also known locally as Castleman’s Ferry.
-On the morning of July 18th, the vanguard of the Union infantry moved through Snickers Gap.
-Col. Joseph Thoburn of Crook’s command led his division downstream to cross the river at Judge Richard Parker’s Ford.
-Early’s three nearby infantry divisions moved to defend the fords and block the Yankees from crossing.
-In the afternoon, Maj.
-Gen. Robert Rodes’s division attacked and shattered Thoburn’s right flank on the Cool Spring plantation.
+A Union column consisting of elements of the VI and XIX Corps pursued Maj.
+Gen. Jubal Early’s army as it withdrew from Washington, D.C. in July, 1864.
+On July 17, Union cavalry following Early passed through Snickers Gap and attempted to force a crossing of the Shenandoah River at Castleman’s Ferry.
+The next morning, the vanguard of the Union infantry moved through the gap.
+Col. Joseph Thoburn led a division downstream to cross the river.
+Early’s three nearby infantry divisions moved to defend the fords and block the Yankees.
+In the afternoon, the Confederates attacked and shattered Thoburn’s right flank on the Cool Spring Farm.
 Thoburn's men made a stand behind a stone wall at the river’s edge and beat off three attacks until darkness enabled them to withdraw.
-Union pursuit of Early was delayed several days.
+The battle delayed Union pursuit of Early into the Valley several days.